 Once the impacted data has been culled and prioritized, cybersecurity teams have also been adopting from their eDiscovery counterparts the engagement of offshore document review teams as a quick and cost-effective solution to analyze and review the data for notification compliance.

-Thus, in today’s digital age where data breaches are becoming more and more prevalent, eDiscovery document solutions are increasingly being adopted by cyber-security incident response teams as the best strategy for rapidly addressing data breaches noticing and assessment requirements.
+Thus, in today’s digital age where data breaches are becoming more and more prevalent, eDiscovery document solutions are increasingly being adopted by cyber-security incident response service providers as the best strategy for rapidly addressing data breaches noticing and assessment requirements.

 Ben Friedman, JD is LO2’s Vice President of Client Development, please feel free to reach out to Ben with any questions or comments you might have. firstname.lastname@example.org / 561-886-7764